Does this patient have Gout?

 MRI is useful for early detection of tophi, bony erosions, and synovial involvement.
 It has limited use due to its high cost and has not been adopted as a standard measure in the diagnostic workup of gout.

 The use of high resolution (8-16 MHz) ultrasound (MSUS) can be considered “point of care technology” for a quick and accurate bedside evaluation of gout.
-Ultrasonographic findings have been described at the very early stages of gout, even in those with asymptomatic hyperuricemia, suggesting active, subclinical tophus formation (
+Ultrasonographic findings have been described at the very early stages of gout, even in those with asymptomatic hyperuricemia, suggesting active, subclinical tophus formation (Figure 2 and Figure 3).

-In established gout, high-resolution ultrasonographic MSUS findings include a “double-contour sign” (layering of MSU over the surface of the hyaline cartilage) (
+In established gout, high-resolution ultrasonographic MSUS findings include a “double-contour sign” (layering of MSU over the surface of the hyaline cartilage) (Figure 2).
+Tophi appear as hyperechoic and bright dotted foci (Figure 3).

 A study found that the presence of bright stippled foci and/or hyperechoic areas seen on US indicated gout with a great sensitivity (96%), whereas the specificity was limited (73%).
 These bright stippled foci and hyperechoic (cloudy) areas, representing monosodium urate MSU deposits of different sizes, were found to be reliable features in the diagnosis of gout.
 US is much more sensitive than conventional X-ray, but less specific.